blakebrandon-hub/Bulk-Image-Processing-Tool/README.md

-# Bulk Image Processing Tool GUI
+# Bulk Image Processing Tool

 This project was designed with machine learning in-mind.
-Image processing is an essential step in the creating of datasets that will be used to train neural networks to perform image recognition.
+Image processing is an essential step in the creating of datasets that will be used to train neural networks to perform image recognition

 **What does this application do?**